Types of poetry to try in 2025

 5. Free Verse

-In the realm of free verse, rules and restrictions take a backseat.
+In free verse poetry, rules and restrictions take a backseat.
 Here, poets can unleash their creativity without the confines of traditional meter or rhyme schemes.
 Free verse allows the words to flow like a river, creating unique rhythms and organic structures.
 It embraces the natural cadence of language and offers freedom of expression.
 It also happens to be our favourite kind of poetry and the inspiration behind the name of our magazine, Free the Verse.

 Walt Whitman's "Song of Myself" is a groundbreaking example of free verse.
 In this expansive and introspective poem, Whitman celebrates the diversity of human experience, employing long, sprawling lines that mirror the vastness of his subject matter.
 Free verse encourages poets to experiment, giving voice to their individuality and paving the way for modern poetic expression.